clarity-team/clarpse/README.md

 [Explore Clarpse](http://clarityviews.ca:9080/github/java/zir0-93/clarpse)

 A lightweight polyglot source code analysis tool built using ANTLRv4.
 Clarpse breaks down a programming language into components representing common source code constructs such as classes, methods, and fields which can be accessed in an object oriented manner.
+To build the project with maven, run the goal "clean package assembly:single" to run the tests and produce the updated clarpse jar.

 ### Supported Languages
 - Java